 W&M Priority 7: Expanding information technology (IT) infrastructure.
 COVID-19 underscored the importance of technology in supporting learning, research, and operations at W&M. Under the direction of a new chief information officer, W&M will allocate resources and seek strategic regional partnerships allowing enhancement of high-speed computing capabilities, maintenance of a robust information security program, and creation of operational efficiencies through the better use of technology to support the administrative functions of the university.
-W&M estimates directing \$750,000 NGF in each year bringing incremental In the revised plan, W&M does not anticipate increased base funding for IT.
-Instead, the university will shift to the use of one-time funds, when available, to help support to \$1.5 million NGF by FY24 to support the modernization of existing investment in technology and investments in new technologies solutions that will improve operational efficiencies and going forward.
+In the revised plan, W&M does not anticipate increased base funding for IT.
+Instead, the university will shift to the use of one-time funds, when available, to help support investment in technology solutions that will improve operational efficiencies going forward.
 The revised financial plan includes approximately \$500,000 NGF in reallocated funds in FY24 for these efforts.

-W&M Priority 6W&M Priority 8: Support key pillars of Vision 2026.
+W&M Priority 8: Support key pillars of Vision 2026.
 In addition to targeted funding for data and computational sciences provided in W&M Priority 2, W&M will provide incremental funding to support student career services and internship placement, expand enrollment management to support W&M's accessibility goals, and position W&M to lead in conversations around the future of democracy in the nation and in the world.
 The revised financial plan includes \$3 million NGF in each year from new and reallocated sources to support these efforts.

 W&M Priority 9: Supporting the operation and maintenance of new arts facilities coming online.
 Phases I & II of the Fine and Performing Arts Complex are scheduled to come online in January 2023, and the expansion of the Muscarelle Museum by late 2023.
-For planning purposes, the university has included the full cost of operation and routine maintenance (O&M) for these facilities in the appropriate fiscal year in this six-year plan, but has also included the general fund share as a request.
-W&M anticipates the total cost of O&M will be \$400243,000 NGF in FY23 and \$980each year, \$486,000 in FY24overall.
+For planning purposes, the university has included the full cost of operation and routine maintenance (O&M) for these facilities in the appropriate fiscal year in this six-year plan but has also included the general fund share as a request.
+W&M anticipates the cost of O&M will be \$243,000 NGF in each year, \$486,000 overall.

-W&M Priority 710: Cover the institutional costs of state-mandated increases in fringe benefits and other contractual obligations.
+W&M Priority 10: Cover the institutional costs of state-mandated increases in fringe benefits and other contractual obligations.
 W&M has set aside incremental nongeneral fund dollars as part of its academic-financial plan to fund rate increases related to employee health insurance, retirement contributions, or other fringe benefits required by the state.
 In addition, many of W&M's contracts, particularly facilities and equipment contracts, have annual cost escalators that require incremental funding if existing dollars cannot be reallocated.
-This also includes having to shift the \$1,376,500 in base expenses covered in FY22 by one-time general fund allocations to nongeneral fund resources The revised financial plan includes \$1.8 million NGF in reallocated funds in FY23 to deal with unavoidable costs, including the impact of inflation, and an incremental \$1.7 million in FY24 above current fiscal year levels to support continued cost escalations in the second year of the biennium.
+The revised financial plan includes \$1.8 million NGF in reallocated funds in FY23 to deal with unavoidable costs, including the impact of inflation, and an incremental \$1.7 million in FY24 above current fiscal year levels to support continued cost escalations in the second year of the biennium.